nnguyen3/Bioinformatics-code/README.md

 # RNA_SEQ_LAB/
 - Rmd files for RNA-seq differential expression analysis.
-- read alignment and count summarization
+- Read alignment and count summarization
 - Used DESeq2 in R to compare gene expression between mutant and wild type samples.
 - Included exploratory data analysis and visualizations.
 ---